Fujifilm XP130 vs Sony WX800

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the WX800 is available in two color-versions (black, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony WX800 is notably smaller (24 percent) than the Fujifilm XP130.
 However, the WX800 is markedly heavier (13 percent) than the XP130.
+It is worth mentioning in this context that the XP130 is splash and dust resistant, while the WX800 does not feature any corresponding weather-sealing.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 Concerning battery life, the XP130 gets 240 shots out of its NP-45S battery, while the WX800 can take 370 images on a single charge of its NP-BX1 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.